AudioVisualEmotionChallenge/AVEC2018/scripts_GES/README_GES.md

 #HOW TO SET UP
 First of all you must set all the variables in the Config/Config.py file.
 Please be sure to put a / at the end of each folder.
-The base folders will be those in the AVEC2018, please don't change structure or name, otherwise it won't work.
+The base folders will be those of the AVEC_2018 GES repository; structure and name of the files must be preserved.

 #HOW TO RUN
 For the Gold Standard Creation (recreating in the GS Folder the baseline Gold Standard), go in the GoldStandardCreation folder and type "python GSCreationMain.py"
-ATTENTION : when you use GSCreationMain the result will go to "gs_1" folder For the Audio Prediction, go in the AudioPred folder and type "python AudioPredMain.py", if you don't put any argument the multimodal prediction will launch
+ATTENTION: when you use GSCreationMain the result will go to "gs_1" folder.
+For the Audio Prediction, go in the AudioPred folder and type "python AudioPredMain.py", if you don't put any argument the multimodal prediction will launch.
 Otherwise you can put a number for the modality (for the number correspondance, type "python AudioPredMain.py help") And for the Test Prediction, go in the TestPred folder and type "python TestPredMain.py"

-#HOW TO INSTALL PYTHON AND ALL LIBRARY IN WINDOWS (7/64bits for me)
+#HOW TO INSTALL PYTHON AND ALL LIBRARY IN WINDOWS (tested on Windows 7 - 64bits)
 - First of all you need to download python2.7, you can get it here : https://www.python.org/downloads/release/python-2715/ Take the "Windows x86-64 MSI installer"
 - After you have installed it, you need to add environment variables, there is a tutorial here : https://github.com/BurntSushi/nfldb/wiki/Python-&-pip-Windows-installation